paulbousquet/Macro-Models/ElasticIR/README.md

 \end{aligned}
 $$

 Let's say the first $`M`$ equations of $`f`$ correspond to Euler equations.
 To find the EE erros, we simply plug in our approximation to the first $`M`$ equations.
-However, this becomes complicated in practice by the fact that we may have multiple state variables.
-For each state variable, chances are it needs its own grid, unless it's entirely pinned down by other state variables.
-We have been general up until now, but we can introduce the elastic interest rate example.
-We can use $`r_{t-1}=r^\ast+\psi[\exp(d_{t-1}-d^\ast)-1]`$ to not have to construct an interest rate grid.
-Our EE are
+We will now use the elastic interest rate example to explicitly illustrate.
+The EE are

 $$
 \begin{aligned}